nochinator/Dynamic-live-architecture/README.md

 ### Input Propagation

 A function similar to this is included in every neural network framework that I can find.
-The functions below are called on each layer of the network in order.
-Keep in mind that the order of layers only determines the order neurons are fired, which can help get results out in fewer cycles.
-It does not determine which neurons can connect where.
+The two functions below are called on every neuron, first priming, then firing.

 #### Priming

 This step involves the neuron fetching its inputs from each connected neuron.
-We can't retrieve inputs when firing neurons, as doing so could cause issues with the data that the neurons receive, depending on the user's network architecture.
+We can't retrieve inputs when firing neurons, as doing so could cause issues with the data that the neurons receive, depending on the network structure.

 #### Firing

-Each neuron in a layer undergoes firing, which entails taking the sum of the dot product of the weights stored in the neuron and the inputs obtained during the priming step.
-For an activation function, we square it; currently, it's not user-selectable, but this will likely change in the future.
+Each neuron in the network undergoes firing, which entails taking the dot product of the weights stored in the neuron and the inputs obtained during the priming step.
+We do not use an activation function as non-linearity is introduced in the structure of the network.
 After every neuron has fired, the output of each neuron in the output layer is collected into an array and returned.

 ### Training

 This is one of the biggest differences from other networks.
-We currently only support reinforcement, but this could change if someone can figure out how to implement another type of training in this framework.
+We currently only support reinforcement, but this could change if someone can figure out how to implement gradient decent training in this framework.

-#### Backpropagation
+#### Hebbian Learning

-Unlike traditional reinforcement methods that give the reward to everything and everything makes updates, we use concepts of backpropagation for reinforcement.
-The process starts with collecting memory data in the background during priming and firing steps, up to a user-defined limit.
-This data doesn't influence predictions but provides context for training, particularly in complex networks where a neuron's actions might not manifest until several cycles later.
-When the training function is called on a neuron, it receives reference output.
-This is used to find what input to make changes based on.
-We do this to support recurrent network and similar so the neurons can train based on the proper input.
-The neuron runs your reward score (positive or negative) through a math function that updates the weights/connection strengths of the neuron.
-The weights are then normalized so they add up to 1.
-Finaly, for every neuron it takes input from, it calls this same function, distributing the reward score among them and giving them proper reference.
+To explain the learning mechanism you must know what hebbian learning is, this can be described as "neurons that fire together, wire together".
+The following equation is run for every connection. `weight += output of self * output of connected neuron` This method is inspired from real, biological neurons.

-#### Connection Training
+#### Directing Training

-This is very much WIP and can change at any time!
-As of now, the neuron looks at every neuron it can connect to but is not connected to, and, if the reward was negative, has a 1/10 chance to reconnect.
+Hebbian learning alone has no direction, it will only learn patterns in the data and will only give nonsensical output. to fix this we provide a reward value so the equation becomes `weight += output of self * output of connected neuron * reward` The reward value can be positive or negative, allowing for the strength of connections to strengthen or weaken.

+#### Connecting Neurons

+So now we can train towards a desired value, but how do we know if two neurons should be connected or not?
+Well we could just say that every neuron is connected, but then we would form too many connections, so let's have a positioning system and only neurons that are nearby can connect.

+#### Moving Neurons Around

 ## How do I download this?

 Look on the right side panel for the section labeled releases.
 The item displayed there is the latest full release.
-As of now, these are beta releases.
+As of now, they are beta releases.

 ## Getting involved